nitin42/glamorous-primitives/README.md

 ## Solution
 Combine glamorous with react-primitives by removing implicit dependencies to render the same code across the targets.

-> Use this package **only** when you want to share the same code across multiple platform.
-If you're looking for styling the components on a specific platform use [glamorous-native](https://github.com/robinpowered/glamorous-native) for React Native and [glamorous](https://github.com/paypal/glamorous) for React
+> Use this package **only** when you want to share the same code across multiple platforms.
+If you're looking to style the components for a specific platform use [glamorous-native](https://github.com/robinpowered/glamorous-native) for React Native or [glamorous](https://github.com/paypal/glamorous) for React

 ## Install